Get Lost (The Magnetic Fields album)

 Get Lost is the fifth studio album by American indie pop band The Magnetic Fields, released on October 24, 1995.

 Cover versions

-The Divine Comedy have recorded covers of two Magnetic Fields songs, both from this album.
-"Love Is Lighter Than Air" appears as the B-side of their 1996 single "Something for the Weekend", while their version of "With Whom to Dance" appears as the B-side of their 1999 single "The Pop Singer's Fear of the Pollen Count'".
+The Divine Comedy have recorded covers of three songs from this album.
+"Love Is Lighter Than Air" appears as the B-side of their 1996 single "Something for the Weekend".
+"Famous" appears as the B-side of their 1999 single "National Express".
+Their version of "With Whom to Dance" appears as the B-side of their 1999 single "The Pop Singer's Fear of the Pollen Count".

 Tracey Thorn has recorded covers of several Magnetic Fields songs.
 "Smoke and Mirrors" from Get Lost appears as the B-side of her 2007 single "Raise the Roof", together with her version of "The Book of Love" from 69 Love Songs.

 Advance Base recorded a version of "You and Me and the Moon" for the 2018 album Animal Companionship.